hipposareevil/books/README.md

 ## user
 REST microservice managing users.
 A user is necessary to access the other services (except /query).
 Once a user exists, an authorization token must be created via the /authorize endpoint.

+## tag
+REST microservice managing tags.
+Tags can be applied to a user's books (via the _user_books_ endpoint).
+Multiple tags may be applied to a single book, e.g. "e-book" and "sci-fi".

 ## authorize
 REST microservice to authenticate a user.
 Creates a token of the form 'Bearer qwerty-1234-asdf-9876'.